 Mathematics is an essential GCSE for most areas of employment, as a core element for further education and as a platform for further studies in Mathematics.
 Being a numerically literate person who can think creatively about applying Maths is important in a future where technologies and jobs are constantly changing.

 A Levels are available in our Sixth Form College in Mathematics and Further Mathematics.

-Most careers will benefit from GCSE Mathematics, but it is an careers in Science, Accounting, Engineering, Economics, Medicine and Teaching.
+Most careers will benefit from GCSE and A Level Mathematics, both being an important component for careers in Science, Accounting, Engineering,